f4exb/sdrangel/sdrgui/readme.md

 <h4>4.7.
 Phosphor display stroke decay</h4>

-This controls the decay rate of the stroke when phosphor display is engaged (4.C)
+This controls the decay rate of the stroke when phosphor display is engaged (4.C).
+A value of zero means no decay and thus phosphor history and max hold (red line) will be kept until the clear button (4.B) is pressed.

 <h4>4.8.
 Phosphor display holdoff</h4>

-This controls the holdoff when phosphor display is engaged (4.C)
+This controls the holdoff value when phosphor display is engaged (4.C).
+The holdoff value will drive how much hits are needed before an even appears in the history.
+Practically you increase this value to trim larger transient signals.
+A value of 0 means no holdoff and all signals are contributing.

 <h4>4.9.
 Phosphor display stroke strength</h4>

-This controls the stroke strength when phosphor display is engaged (4.C)
+This controls the stroke strength when phosphor display is engaged (4.C).

 <h4>4.A.
 Trace intensity</h4>